etan18/Obsidian-Notes/Computer Science/complexity classes.md

 Moving deeper into our classification, all search problems that can be **deterministically**, or actually, be solved in polynomial time belong to the class **P**, for “polynomial”.
 - These algorithms are the building blocks for all reductions in search problems
-- These problems are solvable using traditional methods——[[greedy algorithms]], dynamic programming, divide-and-conquer, linear programming, etc.
+- These problems are solvable using traditional methods—[[greedy algorithms]], dynamic programming, divide-and-conquer, linear programming, etc.

 >[!info]
 >One of the biggest unproven problems in algorithm theory is that $P \ne NP$.
 This implies that not all search problems can be deterministically solved in polynomial time.
 While most mathematicians accept this to be true, nobody has actually, *rigorously* proved this to be true.